Fjf/Allen/selections.md

 algorithms.
 After creating the selection source code, a new sequence must be generated.
 Head to `configuration/sequences` and add a new configuration file.

-The selection can then be added to a sequence.
-The sequence header file can then be generated in the usual way.
-The line will automatically be included in a tuple of selections, which will be accessed using the `LineTraverser`.
-The traverser evaluates the selections on candidates stored in the buffers corresponding to the line type.
-In addition, the traverser will handle adding the selection information to the rate checker, DecReports, and SelReports.

 1. Example: A minimal HLT1 sequence